 position.
 If they lie down, their armour and visors will often

-and long-visor - and should wear chest and shoulder armour designed
+to protect the top of their head and a long-visor - and should wear chest and shoulder armour designed

 for that position.
 If visors are compromised or brain